 Zur Fetten Ecke

 We decided to walk along the road and go to an apparently notorious gay bar called Barbie Deinhof.
 This was closed though so we went next door to Zur Fetten Ecke.
 This was a cosy, chilled out pub with decent folksy/indie tunes opposite the notorious Berlin rock club, Lido.
 It was VERY smoky.
 Being British post smoking ban, it’s hard to adjust to all the smoke in bars again (my jacket stunk on the return trip).
 If you are a smoker, you are laughing though.
 We had a lovely sofa seat in Zur Fetten Ecke and didn’t want to move but wanted to check out more bars so went next door to Barbie Deinhof.

 More ‘industrial’ toilets here.
 I loved that it was so inclusive with gay/feminist stuff up on the walls.
 We were there too early so it was dead but I bet when it’s busy it’s a rad crowd and cool vibe.
 We had our drink here and decided to get the train back to Kotti (Kotbusser Tor) to head to a rock bar there called Franken that we had read was cool.

 Franken was your classic edgy rock bar.
 The kind of bar you could imagine the sons of anarchy drinking at.
 A stein (pint) of german beer was €3 each.
 I moved on to halves while Papa G had pints.
-One guy, who we were pretty sure was a drug dealer from the exchanges we saw happening had an entirely tattooed face.
-I love a good tat so no judgement here, just building the picture for you.

 Unfortunately, I hadn’t expressed milk since the morning and we were starting to worry I might get blocked ducts if I pushed it any further so we decided to head back after a few.